Configuration as Code: How to Streamline Your Pipeline

 What Is Configuration as Code?

 Configuration as code is the practice of managing configuration files in a repository.
 Config files establish the parameters and settings for applications, server processing, operating systems.
 By managing your config files alongside your code, you get all the benefits of version control for your entire product.

-These files provide information that allows your application or product to work differently depending on the platform, hardware, and more.
+Config files provide information that allows your application or product to work differently depending on the platform, hardware, and more.
 It helps the actual code work smarter and perform better in a variety of environments.
 This practice of versioning and storing config files just like code can help streamline your release pipeline.